 Sure, you could make an impressive (and expensive) full-course meal and worry about seating arrangements, but why?
 Instead, opt to serve finger foods and let your guests merrily munch and mingle their way through the party.
 Plus, there’s less cleanup, and you can offer more variety!

 Choose a few easy recipes you can make ahead and pop in the oven if necessary right before the party.
 Not the cooking kind?
-Pick up your favorite takeout or prepared artisanal foods from local businesses and arrange them on your own dishes.
+Pick up your favorite takeout or prepared artisanal foods from local businesses and arrange them on your dishes.

 If you have your mindset on a sit-down meal, consider the ever-so-popular potluck!
 A potluck dinner is where everyone attending brings a “covered dish” or other menu items to the party.
-Because everyone chips in on the cooking, it’s a low-cost way to cater to a large meal for everyone celebrating.
+Because of everyone chips in on the cooking, it’s a low-cost way to cater to a large meal for everyone celebrating.
 The dishes are set on a table and everyone serves themselves, buffet style.

 Don’t break the bank on your next holiday party!
 Get happy planning your holiday event.
 Cheers!